 Beyond the main factors such as flight class (which part of the plane you fly in), quality of accommodation, length of trip and the number of people travelling (usually the per-person cost decreases the more people there are), there are a few more subtle considerations that affect the cost of your holiday.

-Your choice of hotels - and room categories within hotels - can have a big impact on price too...your consultant's experience is invaluable here.
+Your choice of hotels - and room categories within hotels - can have a significant impact on price, too... your consultant’s experience is invaluable here.
 One upgraded hotel or room category could make a significant cost increase but could well be just right for that time of your trip.
-Equally, some inside knowledge about a gorgeous room that's very reasonably priced will save you paying over the odds when you just don't need to.
+Equally, some inside knowledge about a gorgeous room that's very reasonably priced will save you from paying over the odds when you don't need to.

-Then, there is the time of year that you travel - will it be the peak, high, shoulder or low season?
+Then, there is the time of year you travel - will it be the peak, high, shoulder or low season?
 The time of year you travel has a huge impact on the cost.

-Please note that it is hard to compare costs from country to country.
-On-the-ground infrastructure for guiding and transportation differ, hotels are valued differently in each country and the cost of raw materials varies hugely – as do local taxes and regulations.
+It is hard to compare costs from country to country.
+On-the-ground infrastructure for guiding and transportation differ, hotels are valued differently in each country, and the cost of raw materials varies hugely – as do local taxes and regulations.

-Your consultant can guide you on the best times of year to travel and give you an idea, at least, of how price is likely to differ between destinations.
+Your consultant can guide you on the best times of year to travel and give you an idea, at least, of how prices differ between destinations.
 If you'd like to compare options across the region before making a decision on a destination, please do get in touch.
-We love taking a step back and considering what might work for you.
+We're here to plan with you.
+It's your adventure.

 Do I get a price breakdown of the holiday?

-However, we don't break our prices down to the minute level as behind the package price is a complicated web of exchange rates, taxes and micro costs such as guiding fees, entrances, mileage calculations and bonding.
-And to be a sustainably run travel company we need to make a margin as we mention in the 'What is included in the price of my holiday?' section.
+However, we don't break our prices down to the minute level, as behind the package price is a complicated web of exchange rates, taxes, and micro costs such as guiding fees, entrances, mileage calculations and bonding.

 What forms of payment do you take?